rad73/web-automation-2017/README.md

-# The Hitchhiker's Guide to the Web Automation
+# Guide to Web Automation

 ## Disclaimer